mim/mim.github.io/t/cisc3620/labs/02b-introToThreejs.md

 Working with a partner, draft some JavaScript to do the computations to make a hexagon, or more-generally, a regular polygon.

+### Exercise: A Hexagon

+Here is the start of such a function

 ```javascript
     // Creates a regular polygon in a plane of constant z
     function createRegularPolygon(numVertices, radius, zCoordinate) {